- Appeals of Fees

 Library materials are used by thousands of people every year.
 Everyone deserves to have materials in good condition.
 Please do your part!

 Regular Borrowing PrivilegesBack to top

 Current faculty, staff, and properly registered students of LSU may borrow library materials from the LSU Libraries Library upon presentation of a valid University identification.
-Individuals not affiliated with the University may use the library but may not borrow materials unless they have been granted special borrowing privileges.

 Members of the faculty and staff who retire from active duty under a retirement system in which they were enrolled as a function of employment at LSU retain their library privileges.
 Presentation of a retiree identification card is required to exercise these privileges.